RaphaelIT7/gmod-cache/README.md

 - Playermodel sometimes break

 What I'm currently working on:
-- Cleaning up the entire code
-- providing some functions to the menu state and client state.
 - Better Cache handling
   - Try to only unload Map content first
   - Try to only unload Content downloaded by the Server.